common-fate/docs-archive/docs/granted/usage/assuming-roles.md

 If you are using a custom SSO credential provider like aws-azure-login or aws-google-auth, Granted allows you to pass through flags to run custom procedures using those providers.

-- Using the `-pt` or `--pass-through` flag will allow you to pipe commands into that internal command. eg.
+Using the `-pt` or `--pass-through` flag will allow you to pipe commands into that internal command.

+For example:

 ```
 assume role-a -pt --no-prompt